 1) nutritional stress and infection in the development of diseases;

 4) role of environmental agencies and start-ups in combating the burden of chronic diseases.

-Each session will have interventions by IMRB and foreign investigators that are at the forefront of the scientific topics proposed, representatives of French and European environmental agencies and start-ups.
+Each session was an opportunity to hear from CIRM and foreign researchers at the forefront of the proposed scientific themes, as well as representatives of French and European environmental agencies and start-ups.